Assessment works commencing in 2017

 In December 2014, Kelvinator letterbox dropped approximately 1,500 residential and commercial properties in the Keswick/Ashford/Forestville/Everard Park area.
 The letter informed the community that further investigations into groundwater and soil vapour contamination had commenced in the area.

-Groundwater and soil vapour Investigation works were also undertaken on the southern side of Everard Avenue, Keswick, commencing in August 2015 with additional works undertaken in February 2016 for the testing of trichloroethene in ambient air.
+In 2016 further groundwater and soil vapour investigations undertaken, and works were also undertaken on the southern side of Everard Avenue, Keswick, commencing in August 2015 with additional works undertaken in February 2016.

-For further information on the use of groundwater and any contamination related enquiries in relation to this matter, please contact the EPA on 1800 729 175 during weekdays from 8 am to 6 pm or via email.
+For further information on this matter, please contact the EPA on 1800 729 175 or via email.